richellethorpe/pizza-parlor/README.md

 let newPizza = new Pizza("spinach", "large");
 newPizza.price();
 Expected Outut: 20.50

 Test: it will increase the total cost by $.50 each if multiple toppings are added. let newPizza = new Pizza(["spinach", "olives"], "large");
 newPizza.price();
 Expected Outut: 21

+Test: it will increase the total cost by $2 each if meat toppings are added. let newPizza = new Pizza(["spinach", "olives", "ham", "pepperoni"], "large");
+newPizza.price();
+Expected Outut: 25